astropulseinc/astro-platform-apps/README.md

 ```

 ## Deploying Services

-These examples provide popular cloud-native services that help manage the application lifecycle.
-Note that the platform does not create any external access configuration for applications when deploying through `helm` (helm repo), `repository` (helm from git code), or `yaml`.
+These examples showcase popular cloud-native services that assist in managing the application lifecycle.
+Please note that the platform does not automatically configure external access for applications when deploying via `helm` (helm repository), `repository` (helm from git repository), or `yaml`.

 ### Cert-Manager
 To deploy Cert-Manager: